Ann Taylor (poet)

-Ann Gilbert (née Taylor; 30 January 1782 – 20 December 1866) was an English poet and literary critic.
+Ann Taylor (30 January 1782 – 20 December 1866) was an English poet and literary critic.
 She gained lasting popularity in her youth as a writer of verse for children.
 In the years up to her marriage, she became an astringent literary critic.
 However, she is best remembered as the elder sister and collaborator of Jane Taylor.

 Family

 The Taylor sisters were part of an extensive literary family, daughters of the engraver Isaac Taylor of Ongar and the writer Ann Taylor.
 Ann was born in Islington and lived with her family at first in London and later in Lavenham, Suffolk, in Colchester, and briefly in Ongar.
 The sisters' father, Isaac Taylor, and her grandfather were both engravers.
 Her father later became an educational pioneer and Independent minister, writing a number of instructional books for the young.
 Their mother, Mrs (Ann Martin) Taylor (1757–1830) wrote seven works of moral and religious advice in many respects liberal for their time, two of them fictionalized.

 Isaac, brother of Ann and Jane, wrote as a theologian, but also as the inventor of a patent beer tap.
-Their elder brother Charles Taylor edited The Literary Panorama, for which he wrote on topics from art to politics, and produced anonymously a massive annotated translation of Augustin Calmet's Dictionary of the Bible.
+Their uncle Charles Taylor edited The Literary Panorama, for which he wrote on topics from art to politics, and produced anonymously a massive annotated translation of Augustin Calmet's Dictionary of the Bible.
 Their youngest brother Josiah was a publisher, chiefly of works on architecture and design.